dotnet/corefx/Documentation/project-docs/glossary.md

   persistent JIT compiler.
 It usually compiles code on the machine where the code will be executed, but compilation typically occurs at install time.

-* **CLR**.
-Common language runtime.
-The exact meaning depends on context, but it usually refers to the runtime of the .NET Framework and includes several components.
-The CLR is a virtual machine, i.e. it includes the facilities to generate and compile code on-the-fly using a JIT compiler.
-The existing Microsoft CLR implementation is Windows only.

-* **CoreCLR**.
-Core common language runtime.
-It's built from the same code base as the CLR.
-Originally, CoreCLR was the runtime of Silverlight and was designed to run on multiple platforms, specifically Windows and OS X. CoreCLR is now part of .NET Core and represents a simplified version of the CLR.
-It's still a [cross platform][core-build-status] runtime.
-CoreCLR is also a virtual machine with a JIT.

-* **CoreRT**.
-Core runtime.
-In contrast to the CLR/CoreCLR, CoreRT is not a virtual machine, i.e. it doesn't include the facilities to generate and run code on-the-fly because it doesn't include a JIT.
-It does, however, include the GC and the ability for runtime type identification (RTTI) as well as reflection.
-However, its type system is designed so that metadata for reflection can be omitted.
-This enables having an AOT tool chain that can link away superfluous metadata and (more importantly) identify code that the application doesn't use.

 * **CoreFX**.
 Core framework.
 Conceptually a set of `System.*` (and to a limited extent `Microsoft.*`) libraries that make up the lower layer of the .NET library stack.
 It's what most people would think of as the Base Class Library